 Spider Crabs (Santola)

-Known as takaahashi gani in Japanese, literally “Spider Crab”, these beings are the largest arthropods on Earth.
+Known as takaahashi gani in Japanese, literally "Spider Crab", these creatures are the largest arthropods on Earth.
 With legs one meter long, the result is a leg span of over 3.8 meters.
-The reason these guys are only at number five is because they are as amazing as they look DOCEL despite their monstrous appearance.
+The reason why these guys are only number five is because they are surprisingly DOCILE, despite their monstrous appearance.

 They prefer to cluster on the ocean floor, covering themselves with sponges and other marine animals, consuming basically everything they can find.
 Yet I personally wouldn't want to come face-to-face with such a being.
 These guys are found on the south coast of Honshu, the main Japanese island, so I recommend staying out of the ocean there.
 If you still want the chance to meet our “little friend” in person, you can do so by going to the Osaka Aquarium.